ws1994/shanwang.github.io/_pages/about.md

 ## News!

+- **Oct.
+2025** I will serve as a TPC member for IEEE International Conference on Communications (ICC) 2026, Communication & Information System Security Symposium!

 - **Sep.
 2025** I will serve as a Youth Editorial Board member for [Blockchain](https://www.elspub.com/journals/blockchain/home/) (ISSN 2958-8138)!

 - **Sep.
 2025** One paper on Tor Anonymity has been accepted by **IEEE S&P 2026**!